speppas/ICASSP2024_CCA_codes/README.md

 This project is licensed under the [License Name] - see the `LICENSE.md` file for details.

-## Authors and Acknowledgment

-- [Your Name] - *Initial work*
-- [Collaborators' Names]
-- Special thanks to [Acknowledgments]

-## Citation

-Please cite this work as follows in academic publications:
-[Your Citation Format]

 ## Contact Information

-For further inquiries or collaboration opportunities, please contact wxk3qj@virginia.edu.
+For further inquiries, please contact wxk3qj@virginia.edu.